Updated 4 September 2014 (Trust corporate objectives)

 Although it is our strategy to centralise acute services at Colchester General Hospital, we also provide some services - such as outpatient and maternity services - at the community hospitals in Clacton and Harwich (run by Anglian Community Enterprise, or ACE) and Halstead Hospital (run by Central Essex Community Services, or CECS).

 The Trust provides healthcare services to around 370,000 people from Colchester and the surrounding area of north east Essex.
 In addition, we provide radiotherapy and oncology services to a wider population of about 670,000 people across north and mid-Essex.
-Our new £25m state-of-the-art radiotherapy centre being built at Colchester General Hospital should start treating its first patients in early 2014.
-It will replace the current radiotherapy centre at Essex County Hospital.
+Our new £25m state-of-the-art Radiotherapy Centre at Colchester General Hospital started treating patients in June 2014.

 A new service for major arterial vascular surgery began in July 2012 for the 750,000 population of north east Essex, east Suffolk and the Colne Valley.
 Anyone from that area requiring the most complex vascular surgery, either as an emergency or elective (planned) procedure, now has their operation at a new centre at Colchester General Hospital.

 You can read more here about how we achieved our NHS foundation trust status in 2008.